 Mop the floors.
-Once the grease is disposed of responsibly, sometimes taken off-site completely, the floors surround the vent hoods are mopped.
+Once the grease is disposed of responsibly, sometimes taken off-site completely, the floors surrounding the vent hoods are mopped.

 Apply the certification sticker.
 A vent hood cleaning certification sticker on the hood is required by law after a technician cleans the vent hood system.
 Our sticker shows the fire inspector, health department and insurance agents the date the hood was cleaned and when the next cleaning date is scheduled.

 These are just some of the questions we are asked regularly pertaining to our vent hood cleaning service.
 Do you have a specific question in mind?
 Please feel free to contact us today.

 Each year, 11,200 structure fires are reported by eating and drinking establishments, resulting in an average of $164.4 million in direct property damage.
 Half of these fires originate in the cooking area, which can then explode into the exhaust system.
 Keeping a grease-free and fire-safe kitchen exhaust system can protect restaurants from fire damage.